 If the bottom of the box is covered in grease or food, tear it off and recycle only the clean lid.
 When in doubt, throw it out in the garbage.”

-But New York City’s Department of Sanitation states that pizza boxes should be recycled as cardboard.
-Just remove and discard the soiled wax-paper liner and recycle the little plastic supporters in the blue plastics bin.
+However, New York City’s Department of Sanitation states that pizza boxes should be recycled as cardboard.
+Just remove and discard the soiled wax-paper liner and recycle the little plastic supporters in the blue plastic bin.

 What Companies are Doing Pizza Boxes Recycled